 Implementing Twilio Segment to overcome analytics integrations and maintenance challenges

 To overcome analytics integration and maintenance challenges, the edX team implemented Twilio Segment.
-Twilio Segment provided edX with a unified platform to easily integrate and turn on multiple third-party analytics and marketing tools, saving its engineers time and empowering business analysts.
+Twilio Segment along with AWS provided edX with a unified platform to easily integrate and turn on multiple third-party analytics and marketing tools, saving its engineers time and empowering business analysts.
 In addition, Twilio Segment helped provide edX the security measures required to work with student data.

 Twilio Segment saves engineers time traditionally spent instrumenting tools, and gives business analysts a complete set of customer data to slice and dice as they please.
 Whenever edX has a question about how to implement tracking or which tools to try, Twilio Segment’s success team is there to help.